-- A course of action represents what an enterprise has decided to do. - Courses of action can be categorized as strategies and tactics. - It is not possible to make a hard distinction between the two, but - strategies tend to be long-term and fairly broad in scope - ♦ tactics tend to be shorter-term and narrower in scope.
+- A course of action represents what an enterprise has decided to do - to achieve a goal or outcome - Courses of action can be categorized as strategies and tactics. - It is not possible to make a hard distinction between the two, but - strategies tend to be long-term and fairly broad in scope - ♦ tactics tend to be shorter-term and narrower in scope.